NCAR/ncl/README.md

 * Has hundreds of built-in computational routines
 * Produces high-quality graphics

-NCL is developed by the [Computational and Information Systems Lab](https://www2.cisl.ucar.edu) at the [National Center for Atmospheric Research](https://ncar.ucar.edu), and is funded by the [National Science Foundation](https://www.nsf.gov).
+NCL is developed by the [Computational and Information Systems Lab](https://www2.cisl.ucar.edu) at the [National Center for Atmospheric Research](https://ncar.ucar.edu) (NCAR).

+NCAR is sponsored by the [National Science Foundation](https://www.nsf.gov).
+Any opinions, findings and conclusions or recommendations expressed in this material do not necessarily reflect the views of the National Science Foundation.

 # Installation